OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Standardization should at least include: secrets life cycle management, Authentication, Authorization, and Accounting of the secrets management solution, and life cycle management of the secrets management solution itself.
 Note that it should be immediately clear to an organization where a secret is used for and where to find it.
 The more places are used for secrets management, the more evident it is to have some documentation across the various secret management solutions to identify which solution is responsible for which (group of) of secrets.

-### 2.3 Fine Grained Access-Control List (ACL)
+### 2.3 Access Controls

-The ability to configure access control on even the tiniest component of a system, such as an object in a data store, if required allows for granular access control.
-A secrets management solution should cater for this level of configuration.

-### 2.4 Remove Human Interaction and Use Least Privilege

-When users can actually read the secret in a secret management system and/or update it, it means that the secret can now leak through that user, as well as through the system he used to touch the secret.
+When users can read the secret in a secret management system and/or update it, it means that the secret can now leak through that user and the system he used to touch the secret.
-Therefore, it is best that engineers do not have access to all secrets in the secrets management system.
+Therefore, engineers should not have access to all secrets in the secrets management system, and the least privilege required principle is applied.
+The secret management system needs to provide the ability to configure fine granular access controls on each object and component to accomplish the least privilege required principle.

+### 2.4 Automate Secrets Management

 Manually maintenance does not only increase the risk of leakage, it introduces the risk of human errors while maintaining the secret.
 Furthermore, it can become wasteful.
 Therefore, it is better to limit or remove the human interaction with the actual secrets.
 This can be done in multiple ways:

-- having a secrets pipeline which does large parts of the secret management (E.g. creation, rotation, etc.)
+- **Secrets pipeline:** Having a secrets pipeline which does large parts of the secret management (E.g. creation, rotation, etc.)
-- Using dynamic secrets: these are generated for each request.
-When an application starts it could request it's database credentials, which when dynamically generated will be provided with new credentials for that session.
+- **Using dynamic secrets:** When an application starts it could request it's database credentials, which when dynamically generated will be provided with new credentials for that session.
 Dynamic secrets should be used where possible to reduce the surface area of credential re-use.
 Should the application's database credentials be stolen, upon reboot they would be expired.
-- Using automation to rotate static secrets by other services and applications.
+- **Automated rotatation of static secrets:** Key rotation is a challenging process when implemented manually, and can lead to mistakes.
+It is therefore better to automate the rotation of keys or at least ensure that the process is sufficiently supported by IT.

 ### 2.5 Auditing